British insurers call for listing changes to protect minority owners

-LONDON The Association of British Insurers (ABI) - whose members manage assets of nearly $3 trillion, or about a quarter of the British economy - wants rules for listing on the London Stock Exchange (LSE.L) changed to protect minority shareholders.
+LONDON, July 11 The Association of British Insurers (ABI) - whose members manage assets of nearly $3 trillion, or about a quarter of the British economy - wants rules for listing on the London Stock Exchange changed to protect minority shareholders.

 The ABI wants companies to make more information available to all investors earlier and to force existing majority stakeholders to comply with tougher rules on governance, it said in a report on Thursday.

-"An information asymmetry exists in favor of issuers and vendors at the expense of investors," the ABI said.
+"An information asymmetry exists in favour of issuers and vendors at the expense of investors," the ABI said.

 "Additional responsibilities on controlling shareholders are likely to be helpful in focusing their attention on the disclosure and nature of their relationships with the company and minority shareholders," it said.